MotoGP Raceweek: Marquez 'fine' after crash in Thailand

-Marc Marquez returned to the track for FP2 at the Thailand Grand Prix on Friday having been hospitalized following a crash in FP1.
+Marc Marquez returned to the track for FP2 at the Thailand Grand Prix on Friday having been hospitalised following a crash in FP1.

 The Spaniard, who will seal a sixth MotoGP world title if he gains two points more than championship rival Andrea Dovizioso at the Chang International Circuit, lost control of the rear of his Repsol Honda in the closing stages of his out-lap in the opening session.